Nursing homes deaths soar past 2,600 in alarming surge

 Experts say the deaths may keep climbing because of chronic staffing shortages in nursing homes that have been made worse by the coronavirus crisis, a shortage of protective supplies and a continued lack of available testing.

-And the deaths have skyrocketed despite steps taken by the federal government in mid-March to bar visitors, cease all group activities, and require that every worker be screened for fever or respiratory symptoms at every shift.
+And the deaths have skyrocketed despite steps taken by the federal government in mid-March to bar visitors, cease all group activities, and require that every worker be tested for fever or respiratory symptoms at every shift.

-But an AP report earlier this month found that infections were continuing to find their way into nursing homes because such screenings didn’t catch people who were infected but asymptomatic.
+But an AP report earlier this month found that infections were continuing to find their way into nursing homes because such checks didn’t catch people who were infected but asymptomatic.
 Several large outbreaks were blamed on such spreaders, including infected health workers who worked at several different nursing home facilities.

 This past week, the federal Centers for Medicare and Medicaid Services that regulates nursing homes issued recommendations urging nursing homes to use separate staffing teams for residents, and to designate separate facilities within nursing home to keep COVID-19 positive residents away from those who have tested negative.